cloudnative-pg/plugin-barman-cloud/web/docs/resource-name-migration.md

 If a resource doesn't have these indicators, **DO NOT DELETE IT** as it may belong to another application.

-In Step 1 below, carefully review the output of each verification command before proceeding with the delete.
+Carefully review the output of each verification command before proceeding with the `delete`.
 :::

 :::tip Dry Run First
 You can add `--dry-run=client` to any `kubectl delete` command to preview what would be deleted without actually removing anything.
 :::

-### Step 1: Delete Old Cluster-scoped Resources

 **Only proceed if you've verified these resources belong to the barman plugin (see warning above).**